The High Level Trigger and Express Data Production at STAR: The Express Data Production

 Collected statistics are also sufficient to study Dalitz plots in the 3-body decay channels.
 Thus, Fig.~\ref{fig-BES-II-Dalitz-1} shows the Dalitz plots for the decay $_\Lambda^4$He $\rightarrow$ $^3$He+p+$\pi^-$ which has the largest number of signals (978 decays) found.
 The background was estimated using the side-band method and subtracted under the peak.
-As can be seen, the background is smooth and no structures are observed.
-The complex structure can be explained as a possible spin effect~\cite{STAR:2022zrf}.
+The complex structure can be explained as a possible spin effect~\cite{STAR:2022zrf} in quasi two-body decays.
 Similar behavior is observed in the Dalitz plots for the decays of hypernuclei $_\Lambda^5$He $\rightarrow$ $^4$He+p+$\pi^-$ and $_\Lambda^3$He $\rightarrow$ d+p+$\pi^-$, but with lower statistics, 190 and 240 signal particles, respectively.

-In order to check the quality of the alignment, calibration, and reconstruction algorithms in the express data stream, we applied the same reconstruction chain to the officially produced (offline) 2.11 B Au+Au collisions at $\sqrt{s_{NN}}$~=~3.0~GeV from the 2021 run.
+In order to check the quality of the alignment, calibration, and reconstruction algorithms in the express data stream, the same reconstruction chain was applied to the officially produced (offline) 2.11 B Au+Au collisions at $\sqrt{s_{NN}}$~=~3.0~GeV from the 2021 run with fine-tuned calibration and alignment.
 The comparison at the most challenging hypernuclei case is shown in Tab.~\ref{tab-hypernuclei}.

-As were discussed, due to the limitations of the HLT compute resources and the speed of the data acquisition system, we were not able to store all events to the express data stream.
-Therefore we introduced a heavy fragment trigger, which set higher priority for the events containing $^3$He or heavier fragments.
-This allowed us to enrich the express data sample with hypernuclei, one of the most challenging decay channels at the lower energies in the fixed target mode.
-A lot of helium fragments are produced at these energies.
-Therefore significant part of collisions were able to pass the trigger.
-The available HLT resources allowed us to process and store 437 M collisions.
+Due to the limitations of the HLT compute resources and the speed of the DAQ system, not all events could be stored in the express data stream.
+Therefore a heavy fragment trigger was introduced, which set higher priority for the events containing $^3$He or heavier fragments.
+This enriched the express sample for hypernuclei, which are among the most challenging decay channels in low-energy fixed-target running.
+With the available HLT resources, 437 M collisions were processed and stored.

-Comparing the number of reconstructed hypernuclei candidates in the express and offline data we can estimate a trigger efficiency, which is 27\% to 41\%.
+By comparing the number of reconstructed hypernuclei candidates in the express and offline data, the trigger efficiency can be estimated; it varies from 27\% to 41\%.
 Due to the introduced trigger the express data stream was significantly enriched with hypernuclei.
 It contains about 30\% more $_\Lambda^4$He and $_\Lambda^5$He, 64\% more $_\Lambda^4$H and two times more $_\Lambda^3$H per event than the complete data set.

 The peak position, width of the mass peaks and signal to background ratio in the express and offline data are almost identical, the slight difference is mainly due to the different statistics.
 This demonstrates the high quality of the HLT alignment, calibration, and reconstruction algorithms.
 The express data stream provided an early access to the hypernuclei enriched high quality data sample for the physics analysis.